 My interests lie in the formation, articulation and reception of medieval religious thought, taking an holistic view of the ‘theologian’ as one who prays as well as one who thinks.
 In particular, my research has focused upon the cult of the Virgin Mary within the monasteries of medieval Britain, and I have published on the devotional writings of a thirteenth-century Cistercian abbot, Stephen of Sawley.
 Recently, I have been thinking about the continued relevance of medieval ideas of justice and forgiveness, working with colleagues in Social Theology and Ritual Studies to offer theological responses to Restorative Justice.

 I grew up in Northumberland, in the shadow of early and medieval Christianity, embodied in the humble stones of Cuthbert’s Lindisfarne and the soaring heights of Durham Cathedral, where his relics found a final resting place in the twelfth century.
-I read Theology at Oxford (BTh, 2010) and Durham (MA, 2012), before returning to Oxford for a doctoral studentship with the Arts and Humanities Research Council, UK.
-I have been an Associate Fellow of the Higher Education Academy, UK, since 2014.
+As a student, I read Theology at Oxford and Durham, before returning to Oxford for a doctoral studentship with the Arts and Humanities Research Council, UK.
+Since 2014, I have been an Associate Fellow of the Higher Education Academy, UK.

 My role in College